TheoV22/MedDec_Project/README.md

 - **batch_size**: The batch size.
 - **seed**: The random seed.

----

 With these steps and arguments, you should be able to quickly set up, preprocess the data, and run the models! 🎉

-Here's your enhanced and formatted README with added callouts, emojis, and code snippets:

 ---

 # Code Explanation 🧑‍💻

----

 ## `options.py` 📝